hybridgroup/gocv-site/content/blog/2018-11-28-opencv-4-support-and-custom-profiling.md

 All of our installation information is now updated for OpenCV 4, and we also have made some improvements for you.
 In particular, for macOS developers, we now have a Homebrew forumla that will not only install OpenCV 4, but also provided a more stripped down installation by doing so without all of the extra Python dependencies.

+The new GoCV release also supports the 2018 R4 release of the [Intel OpenVINO toolkit](https://software.intel.com/en-us/openvino-toolkit) which has also been recently released.

 ### MatProfile To Catch The Memory Leaks

 ![MatProfile](../../images/gocv-profile-example.png)